 Things to do:

-Top hits will be Tequila Herradura Sensory Museum to experience Mexican best tequila and top of everything is Coco-Bongo.
+The top hits will be Tequila Herradura Sensory Museum to experience Mexican best tequila and the top of everything is Coco-Bongo.
 It is one unique club with various acts and acrobats doing professional stunts amid electrifying music.
-It just has to be experienced and all other clubs are just cannot be compared.
+It just has to be experienced and all other clubs just cannot be compared.

-Buy general tickets online for Coco-Bongo and then upgrade if you want to – inside the club to personal table and waitress for lower cost.
+Buy general tickets online for Coco-Bongo and then upgrade if you want to – inside the club to a personal table and waitress for a lower cost.
 Remember tips can do magic.

 Where to Eat: